Workshops now resuming - maximum 4 participants to enable everyone to have plenty of personal space.

 Where can I stay?
 We will be pleased to do all we can to help you make the most of your visit to Devon.
 Please just ask if you would like details of recommended accommodation in or around Totnes.

 How do I book?
-Call us now with your card details to secure your place.
-Alternatively let us know if you wish to pay by bank transfer and we will send you our account details.
+Call us now with your card details to secure your place, or book online on our website.
 Upon receipt of cleared payment we will write to you confirming your place.

-The all-inclusive cost covers your tuition, all materials that you will be using, protective mask and apron, a lovely lunch at the pub up the road, the item you make to take home (and sample pieces you will make too), and fixings with which to hang it.
+The all-inclusive cost covers your tuition, all materials that you will be using, protective mask and apron, all refreshments including a lovely lunch at a local pub on both days, all the pieces you will make and fixings to hang your main panel.

 I'd previously taken two one-day glass fusing courses with Steve at St David's and have just returned from a two-day course at his new studio near Totnes.
 There's definitely a huge advantage in the two-day course because you get to see the test pieces you made on the first day before you start to make the main piece / pieces on the second day.
 This enables you to make technical and design changes and gives you a better chance of making something much nearer the surprisingly-good than the mother-in-law-Christmas-present end of the spectrum.
 The courses cost money - although given Steve's expertise (is there anybody better at fused glass in UK?) and the cost of the materials they're also very good value - so it's a good idea to go with one or two ideas as to what you want to make that you've thought through quite carefully and then to follow Steve's advice.
 He knows how to strike just the right balance between encouraging you to follow your inclination and guiding you away from anything unrealistic or impractical.
 He's also endlessly kind and patient and has the knack of creating a really enabling and friendly working atmosphere.
 There's also a wider choice of pubs and restaurants in Totnes than in St David's and it's a fun place in the evening.
 And, unlike St David's, there's a railway station, although the train timetables last weekend were largely advisory.
 Would I go again?
 A week would be ideal of course, but the one-day course, or even two days if you have the time and can afford the cost, are both great learning experiences.
 Wonderful, in fact!